vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.GoogleMap/README.md

 # Author

-This widget was created by Raju Swamy @ Ray Business Technologies Pvt Ltd.
+This widget was created by Srikanth Nasa @ Ray Business Technologies Pvt Ltd.

 # License